UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

         emit VariableExpiration(msg.sender, oldExpirationTimestamp, expirationTimestamp);
     }

-This function is based on the `emergencyShutdown` function located directly below it.
+This function is based on the emergencyShutdown function located directly below it.
 In addition to being accessible by the UMA governor, this function is also accessible by the predefined DAO governance contract.
-Expiring the contract calls the `_requestOraclePriceExpiration` as in the other expiration functions.
-We also add a new event, `VariableExpiration`, which is defined on line 119.
+Expiring the contract calls the _requestOraclePriceExpiration as in the other expiration functions.
+We also add a new event, VariableExpiration, which is defined on line 119.

 For security purposes in case a vulnerability is discovered with the DAO contract, we include an emergency update function on lines 631 to 636: